TomaszRewak/cpp-allocator/README.md

     std::byte data[_size - sizeof(header) - data_block_padding];
 };
 ```

+It's worth noting that the `full_mask` field is completely redundant and could be derived on-the-fly from the `element_size` and the (constant) slab size.
+However, it is stored explicitly to speed up the process of checking if the slab is full.
+Without this optimization, the `free_memory_manager` would be slower than the standard `new`/`delete` operators for small and mid-size allocations (as discovered when initially benchmarking the code).

 The `free_memory_manager` class acts as a memory pool manager and is responsible for organizing, finding, and releasing slabs.
 It maintains a collection of free slabs categorized by their sizes, allowing for a quick lookup.
 Slabs are organized into buckets, where each bucket contains slabs (chained together in a linked list) of sizes representing consecutive powers of two (1, 2, 4, 8, 16, ...).
 Additionally, the `free_memory_manager` maintains a bitmask of occupied buckets to quickly find the next available slab of a suitable size.